enersto/pauke.github.io/content/post/About The Site Build-blogdown,Hugo and Theme Tanka.md

 - [Various ways to include comments on your static site](https://darekkay.com/blog/static-site-comments/)
 - [第三方评论系统推荐](https://3mile.github.io/archives/128/).

-~~ And my demand of comments is: **simple and lightweight, self-host, anonymous and not blocked in China**.
+~~And my demand of comments is: **simple and lightweight, self-host, anonymous and not blocked in China**.
 And [valine](https://valine.js.org/en/) is just fitted.
-And this is an good [article](https://www.smslit.top/2018/07/08/hugo-valine/) to maintain the build way in Hugo.~~ (valine's background has required ID verified now, I have to give it up )
+And this is an good [article](https://www.smslit.top/2018/07/08/hugo-valine/) to maintain the build way in Hugo.~~  (valine's background requires ID verified now, I have to give it up )

 ### mermaid
 [Mermaid](https://mermaidjs.github.io/) is a simple and useful markdown-like script language for generating charts from text via javascript.